ztibeike/train-ticket/README.md

 # Train Ticket：A Benchmark Microservice System

-The project is a train ticket booking system based on microservice architecture which contains 41 microservices.
+The project is a train ticket booking system based on fdse.microservice architecture which contains 41 microservices.
 The programming languages and frameworks it used are as below.
 - Java - Spring Boot, Spring Cloud
 - Node.js - Express
 - Python - Django